 We welcome visitors to a themed summer exhibition from early June through late August, on specified Saturdays only.

 Please see our Calendar for a listing of the Saturday openings.

 People whose disability requires the use of a wheelchair should call in advance so that we may make the available accommodations for your visit.

 853 Boston Post Road

-The Allis-Bushnell House is open to members and to the public for special seasonal events and open houses that occur throughout the year.
+The Allis-Bushnell House is open to members and to the public for tours, events, and open houses that occur throughout the year.

-Fundraisers such as our Remarkable Homes Tour, our Straw Hat Soiree, and our Antiques Fair do require a purchased ticket; members' tickets are discounted.
+Fundraisers such as the Remarkable Homes Tour, Straw Hat Soiree, and Antiques Fair require a purchased ticket; members' tickets are discounted.

 Visiting the Smallpox Cemetery